Perth is known by many to be one of the most remote cities in the world.

 Located a three hour drive from Perth, Margaret River is one of the most popular locations for Perth locals to retreat for their weekend city escapes.

-Wine is one of Margaret River’s most famous calling cards, with the area being home to over 150 individual wine producers, ranging from small boutiques to major labels that continue to grow in national and international renown every year.
+The area being home to over 150 individual wine producers, ranging from small boutiques to major labels.

 Winery tours are incredibly popular, and if you are unsure of a single activity to take part in, this is the number one must-do in the Margaret River region.

-There are several caves to explore from completely self-guided tours, guided tours around boardwalks with excellent commentary, or adventurous ‘abseil your way in’ expeditions.
+There are several caves to explore from completely self-guided tours, guided tours around boardwalks, or adventurous ‘abseil your way in’ expeditions.

 5. Swan Valley